nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Pat addressed Bubber.
 "You and Long-Boy still at it, huh?"

 "Aw---a' string-bean's crazy.
-I'm gon' snap 'im in two and string 'im one these times."
+I'm gon' snap &rsquo;im in two and string &rsquo;im one these times."

 "Know what I'm go'n' do with you two?"